QuantumSimulator

 Multi-qubit3-qubitAND

-Flips target only when both controls are |1⟩.
+Flips the target qubit only when both control qubits are ∣1⟩.

 Intuition

-The Toffoli gate is a three-qubit gate that extends the CNOT idea: it flips the target qubit only when both control qubits are |1⟩.
-Classically, this implements a reversible AND gate.
-But quantumly, it acts on superpositions of all eight three-qubit basis states simultaneously.
-The Toffoli gate is universal for classical reversible computing, and when combined with Hadamard, it becomes universal for quantum computing.
+The Toffoli gate is a three-qubit gate with two controls and one target.
+The target flips only when both controls are ∣1⟩.
+On definite classical inputs, this computes a reversible AND: the target ends up holding the AND of the two controls.
+On quantum inputs, it acts on all eight three-qubit basis states simultaneously in superposition.
+Toffoli alone is universal for classical reversible computing.
+Combined with Hadamard, it becomes universal for quantum computing.

 Matrix representation